-On Feeling Alone in Your Marriage by Kate Nguyen
+On Feeling Alone in Your Marriage

 Feeling alone in your marriage must be one of the loneliest feelings you can ever contemplate.
 I cannot personally imagine being married and still feeling alone.
 How is that possible?
 How does it work?
 I guess two people can be married, can sit at the same table, sleep in the same bed, but there is no synchronicity between them, no connection or bond.
 They are just going through motions.

 I definitely agree that feeling alone in your marriage is a basis for ending the marriage.
 I do not see a point to staying married to someone when you feel alone.
 You can be alone, for real, and be perfectly happy, rather than put up with that.
 But I guess before you ask for a divorce, you should try an intervention of sorts first.
 Have you got this problem?
 Are you feeling alone in your marriage?
 Have you spoken with your spouse about it?
 Have you tried to resolve the issue with therapy and counseling and other strategies first?